ASSERT-KTH/slumps/wakoko-web-proxy/README.md

 ## WAKOKO

 WAKOKO provides live time coverage for WebAssembly in the browser.
 It uses a man-in-the-middle proxy approach.
-The proxy inject a JavaScript code to catch all WASM instantiation calls, the WASM binary is instrumented and returned back.
+The proxy injects a JavaScript code to catch all WASM instantiation calls, the WASM binary is instrumented and returned back.

-Since we use a proxy, you need to trust in the certificates that we generate.
-After setting up the proxy, download and trust in the certificate.
+Since we use a proxy, you need to trust the certificates that we generate.
+After setting up the proxy, download, and trust in the certificate.

 **This is a work in progress.
 Use this tool under your own responsability.**